Pandemic takes its toll on Danes' mental health, insurer says

+Healthcare & PharmaceuticalsPandemic takes its toll on Danes' mental health, insurer says

-COPENHAGEN (Reuters) - Social distancing and worries over COVID-19 have caused a surge in Danes seeking professional help to ease anxiety and depression they developed during the pandemic, the chief executive of Scandinavia’s biggest insurer, Tryg, said on Friday.
+Social distancing and worries over COVID-19 have caused a surge in Danes seeking professional help to ease anxiety and depression they developed during the pandemic, the chief executive of Scandinavia's biggest insurer, Tryg (TRYG.CO), said on Friday.

 Denmark is generally known for topping the charts of the world's happiest countries, with low crime rates and a generous welfare system, albeit underpinned by some of the highest tax rates in the world.